• Skip to main content

 • Anchor your charcuterie board with your cheeses, cut as necessary, in different areas of your board.
 Cheddar shold be diced and Manchego sliced into triangles, for example.
 Soft cheeses like chèvre and brie should be served in a log or wedge, respectively, with an appropriate knife or spreader.
 Crumbly cheese like an aged Parmigiano or aged gouda should have a pointy spade knife, if you have one.

 • Add some tasteful decorative elements.
-For a good fall charcuterie board, I would add mini pumpkins (washed, please!), and sprigs of fresh, cold-weather herbs like sage, thyme, or rosemary.
+For a good fall charcuterie board, I would add mini pumpkins (washed, please!), and sprigs of very fresh, cold-weather herbs like sage, thyme, or rosemary.

 Notes